jacekkopecky/jewel-board/README.md

 ## todo

+- [ ] at the end of replay, show all jewels on the board again?
 - [ ] make more jewels, use this for inspiration: https://c7.alamy.com/comp/2BP2WMA/2BP2WMA.jpg
 - [ ] make the jewels on the tree smaller still when not uncovered, then they can grow (but it's not just a simple CSS, so maybe not)